ljacobsson/cfn-resource-actions/README.md

 * `AWS::StepFunctions::Statemachine`
   * Start execution

-_All listed resource types also provide a link to its AWS console location_
+_All listed resource types also provide a link to its AWS console location (`↗`)_

+_All resources provide a button to copy a resource's physical ID to the clipboard (📋)_

 ## Examples
 Invoking lambda function and tailing its logs: